TheArchitectDev/Architect.AmbientContexts/README.md

 		if (this.ShippingInfo is not null)
 			throw new InvalidOperationException($"{this} was already shipped.");

-		this.ShippingDateTime = timestamp; // Right now, obviously, but we want each order in the batch to store the same timestamp this.ShippingInfo = shippingInfo;
+		// "Right now", obviously, but we want each order in the batch to store the same timestamp this.ShippingDateTime = timestamp;

+		this.ShippingInfo = shippingInfo;
 		this.Approver = approver;
 	}